-The project objective is Women and girls live a life free from all forms of violence and women have access to increased income generation opportunities and income security, which is a combination of impacts 2 and 3 from UN Women's 2022 Annual Workplan.
-The project responds to the second outcome of the UN Transitional Engagement Framework (TEF) for Afghanistan, which is By the end of 2022, essential services are sustained that address basic human needs for the people in Afghanistan.
+The project objective is that women and girls live a life free from all forms of violence and women have access to increased income generation opportunities and income security.
+This is a combination of impacts 2 and 3 from UN Women's 2022 Annual Work Plan.
+The project responds to the second strategic priority of the UN Transitional Engagement Framework (TEF) for Afghanistan, which is that by the end of 2022, essential services are sustained that address basic human needs for the people in Afghanistan.